retro16/acsi2stm/doc/quick_start.md

 * Satan/UltraSatan IDC20 connector: IDC20 male or 2.54mm male square pins

 See [jumpers](jumpers.md) for documentation about these parts.

+### Manually soldered parts (Super Compact)

+The Super Compact board has an optional *RESET* push button.

+Solder pads should fit most SMD push buttons as well as through hole buttons soldered on the side of the PCB.

 Flashing firmware